 I’m very passionate about food.
-If I’m not writing, you can usually find me baking, sauteing, or fermenting something.
+If I’m not writing, you can usually find me sauteing or fermenting something.
 When I can’t sleep, I read cookbooks.
 I’m fascinated by the anthropology of food, agriculture and nutrition.

 “Companies are also converting factories into farms: Toshiba Corp is to start growing vegetables at a former floppy disk plant near Tokyo, while Panasonic is growing radishes and lettuce inside a Singapore factory, and Sharp Corp is trialling an indoor strawberry farm in Dubai.

 This tech push into farming is endorsed by Prime Minister Shinzo Abe’s government, which is promoting robotics and sensors to boost farm production and exports – essential if Japan concedes to lower agricultural tariffs in the Trans-Pacific Partnership (TPP) free trade agreement.”